carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 <img class="b30" src="https://carolinafishes.github.io/images/TOAST_CompCoverage.png" alt="">
 <br>
 <br>
 As we assemble genome-scale coverage of the Tree of Life, it is clear that sequence data is unevenly distributed between groups of organisms.
-TOAST offers the ability to explore missing data interac- tively based on a user speci ed taxonomic framework.
+TOAST offers the ability to explore missing data interactively based on a user speci ed taxonomic framework.
 For each species, you may supply as many taxonomic/phylocode levels as you like to explore the hierachical structure of missing data.
 <br>
 <br>
 The guide file is formatted as follows